Lymphatic Malformationsin Beverly Hills

 Improve quality of life with removal of malformations.
 Contact Us Today.

 Lymphatic malformations can occur anywhere on the body (except the brain).

 Lymphatic malformations, also referred to as lymphangiomas, are abnormal collections of lymphatic fluid within cysts or channels, usually in the soft tissue.
 Most patients develop lymphatic malformations with a combination of large and small cysts.
-At Allure Aesthetic Surgery of Beverly Hills, our highly-experienced facial plastic surgeon and board-certified head and neck surgeon, Dr. David Shamouelian, specializes in the treatment of head and neck lymphatic malformations.
+At Allure Aesthetic Surgery of Beverly Hills, our highly-experienced facial plastic surgeon and Double Board Certified head and neck surgeon, Dr. David Shamouelian, specializes in the treatment of head and neck lymphatic malformations.

 Causes of Lymphatic Malformations

 Lymphatic malformations occur when the lymph vessels that make up the lymphatic system are not formed properly, resulting in the defective transport of lymph and an abnormal collection of lymphatic fluid.
 This condition can manifest early in life, although they can also occur in young people or adults.
 Lymphatic malformations can be progressive and expand more rapidly with advancing age.
 Growing cysts may cause serious upper respiratory infections or ear infections may also impair breathing or swallowing, depending on their location.
 In some patients, especially with older ones, lymphatic malformations tend to expand much slower.

 Treatment Options for Lymphatic Malformations